mayursaptal/newfold-assigment/README.md

 # Interview API

-FastAPI application with SQLModel, Semantic Kernel, TOML configuration, Alembic migrations, and PostgreSQL in Docker.
+FastAPI application with SQLModel, Semantic Kernel, Alembic migrations, and PostgreSQL in Docker.

 ## Architecture